 - Marriage Celebrant Services

-Dominating an entire market (i.e. “Weddings”, “Travel”, “Technology”, etc…) is very hard to do, especially when you’re just getting started. you have a better chance of getting somewhere by trying to build your authority in a niche, or a micro niche of your main market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Sports”, etc…) is extremely hard, especially if you’re just getting started.
+It’s better to focus on establishing your authority in a smaller niche, or a subniche of your main market.